please note all images in this post may be viewed larger by opening in a new tab (right-click)

-The next morning, at 5:45 a.m. and again at 6:15 a.m., I did not find this surreal sound in any way appealing.
+The next morning, at 5:45 a.m. and again at 6:15 a.m., the prayers stabbed at us.
 Our budget hotel didn't have air conditioning, so we slept with the windows open, and boy those mosque speakers are just as good as the loudest alarm clock.
 I wouldn't have thought much about our accommodations there – pretty typical budget stuff for a country like Tunisia.
-But it did amuse me that the guidebook considered it the best place to stay in El-Houaria.... but it just goes to show how everything is relative.
+But it did amuse me that the guidebook considered it the best place to stay in El-Haouaria ... but it just goes to show how everything is relative.
 The bed was a thinnish cushion on a slat of plywood (actually not uncomfortable for me); of the 3 pillows, 2 were severely overstuffed throw-pillows like you put on sofas, and the other was a sheet of packing foam in a pillowcase; the bath towels were elongated hand-towels stolen from another hotel; and best of all, no hot water.
 That was intended to be our last shower for 48 hours – I had had hopes of it being warm and enjoyable.
 Oh well.
 The proprietor was very nice and he had some adorable kitties who kept us company at breakfast.

 Much of the highway we've driven along, particularly on the way back to Tunis, is lined with the ruins of an ancient Roman aqueduct.
 You can tell that parts of it have been rebuilt over the centuries and other parts were very, very old and decayed.
 But it felt rather grand, almost odd, to be so casually driving beside the remains of such legendary engineering and historic importance.
-But this is so much of Tunisia ... phenomenal ancient ruins strewn everywhere with the casualness that little late-1800s/early-1900s mining cabins lie in ruins in the area around my home.
+But this is so much of Tunisia ... phenomenal ancient ruins strewn everywhere with the casualness that little late-19th century/early 20th century mining cabins lie in ruins in the area around my home in Colorado.
 But these here are architectural masterpieces centuries and millennia old.
 Just amazing to me.

 I can't believe it, but I apparently actually started to get somewhat used to the computer keyboards in Tunisia because now I find myself at home typing several characters incorrectly, reaching for their location on the Arabic keyboard.
 I can imagine my dispatches are rife with strange typos, and probably even strange, nonsensical sentences.
 If we give a photo presentation, we can clarify and expand on our tales.
 So we're home safe and sound; our new kitty whom we'd been calling "little miss" when we left is now definitely "medium miss."
 The kitties have eaten well in our absence.